-Including productivity gains from improved TD in the model, with all else remaining equal, resulted in only small improvements in the cost-effectiveness ratios for the two agents (see Appendix Figure H3 and Table H6), but these finding did not approach commonly-cited thresholds for costeffectiveness.
+Including productivity gains from improved TD in the model, with all else remaining equal, resulted in only small improvements in the cost-effectiveness ratios for the two agents (\$728,000 per QALY gained for valbenazine and \$1.077 million per QALY gained for deutetrabenazine).
 Two additional scenario analyses attempted to account for potential but unproven benefits of TD treatment in improved maintenance and medication adherence for patients' underlying conditions of schizophrenia/schizoaffective disorders and bipolar disorders.
 The incremental cost effectiveness ratios for these scenario analyses were predictably lower compared with the base case analysis (Table 5.9), but also remained well above commonly-cited thresholds.
-In patients with the underlying condition of schizophrenia/ schizoaffective disorders, the estimated incremental cost effectiveness ratios were \$555,000 per QALY gained for valbenazine and \$779,000 per QALY gained for deutetrabenazine.
-For patients with bipolar disorder, the incremental cost effectiveness ratios for valbenazine and deutetrabenazine were \$607,000 and \$874,000 per QALY gained, respectively.
-Varying the probability of non-adherence resulting in poorly-controlled schizophrenia or bipolar disorder to 100% (a highly unlikely scenario) resulted in cost-effectiveness ratios that still exceeded \$150,000 per QALY (see Appendix).
+In patients with the underlying condition of schizophrenia/ schizoaffective disorders, the estimated incremental cost effectiveness ratios were \$553,000 per QALY gained for valbenazine and \$779,000 per QALY gained for deutetrabenazine.
+For patients with bipolar disorder, the incremental cost effectiveness ratios for valbenazine and deutetrabenazine were \$605,000 and \$875,000 per QALY gained, respectively.
+Varying the probability of non-adherence resulting in poorly-controlled schizophrenia or bipolar disorder to 100% (a highly unlikely scenario) resulted in cost-effectiveness ratios that still exceeded \$150,000 per QALY (see model structure and inputs in Appendix H, Figure H3 and Table H6).